dashpay/docs/masternodes/dip3-upgrade.rst

    Manual registration commands in the DMT Masternode migration wizard

-Open Dash Core, wait for the blockchain to synchronise and then click **Tools -> Debug console**.
+Open Dash Core and wait for the blockchain to synchronise.
 Complete the following steps:

+1. In your Dash Core wallet, select an address to use as the source for the transaction fee and paste it into Field 1.
+2. Open the Debug console by clicking **Tools -> Debug console**.
-1. Copy and paste the command from Step 1 into the Dash Core debug console and press **Enter**.
+3. Copy and paste the command from Field 2 of DMT into the Dash Core debug console and press **Enter**.
-2. Copy and paste the output back into the Step 2 field of the DMT Masternode migration wizard.
+4. Copy the output back and paste it into Field 3 field of the DMT Masternode migration wizard.
-3. Click **Sign message with hardware wallet** and confirm signing the message on your hardware wallet.
+5. Click **Sign message with hardware wallet** and confirm signing the message on your hardware wallet.
-4. Copy and paste the command from Step 3 into the Dash Core debug console and press **Enter**.
+6. Copy the command from Field 4 of DMT, paste it into the Dash Core debug console and press **Enter**.
 Dash Core will create a registration transaction on the blockchain.
-5. Copy and paste the transaction hash back into the Step 4 field of the DMT Masternode migration wizard and click **Continue**.
+7. Copy and paste the transaction hash into Field 5 of the DMT Masternode migration wizard and click **Continue**.

 A window appears with the final configuration information.
 Click **Save to a file** and enter a new file name.
 This file contains various